Scuba Diving in Grenada

 Ever since we got PADI certified on Ko Tao, we’ve wanted to dive again.
 Unfortunately, work and life got in the way and it was only now, almost two years later, that we had the chance to go scuba diving.

 They say good things come to those who wait and luckily this time we had the opportunity to visit one of THE most stunning locations in the Caribbean for diving: Grenada!
-We dived the world’s first underwater sculpture park and a couple other beautiful sites with EcoDive Grenada – keep reading for what it was like!
+We dived the world’s first underwater sculpture park and a couple other beautiful sites with EcoDive – keep reading for what it was like and tips on visiting Grenada!

 The Caribbean’s Best Diving Site?